 Steps should also be taken to source and secure water supplies, improve sanitation and encourage good hygiene.
 It is reckoned that every US$1 spent on water, sanitation and hygiene in the developing world gives a return of US$9 - mainly through better health.
 It is also vital to work for good health and plans should be developed that seek to establish medical facilities throughout the entire country as soon as enough nurses and doctors can be found or trained.
 Education is vital and initially plans should be drawn up to ensure that ALL children have access to free primary school education and eventually secondary schooling.

 Infrastructure, too, should be upgraded so that good transport and communications can be established which would allow food supplies to be easily moved around the country in emergencies.
 Power shortages should also be tackled.
 Every family should be able to register their own home and plot of land.
 Having a fixed address also allows families to borrow money to improve their homes/smallholdings as well as alerting the authorities to where schools and medical facilities are needed.
-In this way, by giving people the 'basic tools', the 'Partnership for Progress' will help to unlock the potential of the entire nation.
+In this way, by giving people the 'basic tools', this 'Partnership for Progress' will help to unlock the potential of the entire nation.

 too will need to be tackled if funds invested in these ambitious partnerships